rxshmi-p/PersonalFinanceDash/README.md

 ## How it Works
 Page 1: Dashboard

-Upon setup the user has the option to view mode data being used by selecting "Show model data".
-The first part of this app will show two summmary plots, aggregating total spending data on a monthly basis as well as total amounts spent by category.
+Upon setup the user has the option to view model data being used by selecting "Show model data".
+The first part of this app will show two summmary plots, aggregated total spending data on a monthly basis as well as total amounts spent by category.
 Then we can choose the types of spending to compare on a monthly basis.
 This page is a great overview of spending patterns and would point out any obvious anomolies.

 ![Screen Shot 2022-08-21 at 10 49 17 AM](https://user-images.githubusercontent.com/86248667/185796914-a3559571-1e81-4968-9552-dad71b2ad473.png)
 ![Screen Shot 2022-08-21 at 10 51 44 AM](https://user-images.githubusercontent.com/86248667/185796995-fbbebb85-24f4-4884-a1a9-3f1736c2768f.png)